South Cambie, Vancouver

 Sir William Van Horne Elementary (K-7 Public)

-A well-regarded school within walking distance for most South Cambie families.
-Known for strong academics and an engaged parent community.
+Walking distance for most families.
+Strong academics and engaged parent community.

 Jamieson Elementary (K-7 Public)